-Canon 40D versus Canon 6D Mark II
+Canon 40D vs 6D Mark II

 The Canon EOS 40D and the Canon EOS 6D Mark II are two enthusiast cameras that were announced, respectively, in August 2007 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (40D) and a full frame (6D Mark II) sensor.
-The 40D has a resolution of 10.1 megapixel, whereas the 6D Mark II provides 26 MP.
+The 40D has a resolution of 10.1 megapixels, whereas the 6D Mark II provides 26 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is somewhat larger (1 percent) than the Canon 40D.
 However, the 6D Mark II is markedly lighter (7 percent) than the 40D.
 It is noteworthy in this context that the 6D Mark II is splash and dust-proof, while the 40D does not feature any corresponding weather-sealing.